cvalenzuela/Mappa/README.md

 **_This project is currently in development_**

 Mappa is a library to facilitate work between [p5.js](https://github.com/processing/p5.js) and existing map libraries.
+The goal is to simplify the amount of setup time when working with maps.
 It provides a set of tools for displaying static images, tile maps, geolocation, zoom and panning control among other useful things when building geolocation-based visual representations.
 Although Mappa was originally designed for [p5.js](https://github.com/processing/p5.js), it can be used with other libraries that use the canvas element as the render object.

 # Usage